Explaining all things ground rent and exploring the ground rent scandal.

 If you refuse to pay ground rent, the freeholder can take legal action.
 They can apply to the court for repossession of the property, in a type of action known as ‘forfeiture action’.
 Forfeiture action can only take place if you have been in ground rent arrears for three or more years or you owe £350 or more in a combination of ground rent, service charges and administration charges.

 The freeholder can also impose penalty charges if you’re refusing to pay your ground rent.
-If you have a mortgage, the lender may be prepared to pay your ground rent arrears and include this in your total mortgage debt.
+If you have a house repayments, the lender may be prepared to pay your ground rent arrears and include this in your total house repayments debt.

 You will be given four weeks to repay the arrears and if you’re able to pay what you owe; then legal action will be stopped, and your lease can continue as normal.